asutoshmittapalli/Spoiler-Blocker/README.md

 This extension will save you from reading any Game Of Thrones Spoilers as well as visual images. <br/>

-This extension is developed by **Rachit**, a Software Engineer who is making world a better place by uploading videos on YouTube about his career choices, cool web projects, programming, data structures, algorithms, and more!  <br/>

-> ## Never Under Estimate the power of a Frustrated Software Developer

 I am not an expert with Google Chrome Development and this is my first extension made ever.